A conjecture on the relationship between critical residual entropy and finite temperature pseudo-transitions of one-dimensional models: Ising-Heisenberg coupled tetrahedral chain

+In synthesis, it is worth mentioning that the entropy {[}fig.\ref{fig:Entrp-tetra}(a and c){]} at zero temperature falls for a type of function described in fig.\ref{fig:entropy-T0}c, while fig.\ref{fig:Entrp-tetra}d falls for a kind of function described in fig.\ref{fig:entropy-T0}(c-d) confirming the absence of pseudo-transition.
+In contrast, fig.\ref{fig:Entrp-tetra}b fits into a type of fig.\ref{fig:entropy-T0}b, which means the existence of pseudo-transition.

-In fig.\ref{fig:Phs-qnty-T}a is depicted the entropy as a function of temperature assuming fixed parameters $J=-10$, $J_{0}=-10$, $h=20$ and $J_{z}=\{-13,-14.1,-14.3,-14.5,-14.6\}$.
-A strong change in the entropy curvature at the pseudo-critical temperature is evident.
-So, when the temperature increases, the strong jump becomes smoother and then gradually vanishing.
-In fig.\ref{fig:Phs-qnty-T}b is illustrated the correlation length as a dependence of temperature.
-Hence, it is shown a sharp and robust peak at pseudo-critical temperature.
-In fig.\ref{fig:Phs-qnty-T}c is reported the specific heat, and we observe once again a similar behavior at pseudo-critical temperature.
-Whereas in fig.\ref{fig:Phs-qnty-T}d is plotted the magnetic susceptibility as a function of temperature.
-The magnetic susceptibility exhibits small sharp peaks, because the magnetization at zero temperature is identical for $Fr_{2}$ and $FI$ phases, according to \eqref{Trt-FI} and \eqref{Trt-FR2} respectively.
-But thermal excitation in Ising and Heisenberg spins provokes different responses showing small sharp peaks around pseudo-critical temperature.
+Fig.\ref{fig:Phs-qnty-T}a depicts entropy as a function of temperature assuming fixed parameters $J=-10$, $J_{0}=-10$, $h=20$ and for several values $J_{z}=\{-13,-14.1,-14.3,-14.5,-14.6\}$.
+It is evident to observe a strong change in the entropy curvature at the pseudo-critical temperature.
+Thus, as the temperature rises, the sharp jump in entropy becomes softer and gradually vanishes.
+In fig.\ref{fig:Phs-qnty-T}b is illustrated the correlation length as a temperature dependence, so that it corroborates a sharp and robust peak at pseudo-critical temperature.
+In fig.\ref{fig:Phs-qnty-T}c is reported the specific heat as a function of temperature, and once again, we observe a sharp peak at pseudo-critical temperature.
+Whereas in fig.\ref{fig:Phs-qnty-T}d is reported the magnetic susceptibility as a function of temperature, which exhibits a small sharp peak.
+Since the total magnetization at zero temperature is identical for both phases $FR_{2}$ and $FI$ according to \eqref{Trt-FI} and \eqref{Trt-FR2}, respectively.